 Loving what is, is a mindful practice.
 I recently read, and reread, and reread again the book, Whatever Arises, Love That.
 Matt Kahn presents a powerful method that reminds me of a Buddhist teaching I practiced several years ago.
 In this practice you simply allow everything your eyes fall upon and then say, ‘I love you’.
 As you walk outside and look up at the sky, say, ‘I love you’, as you see your cat, the stranger walking in the street, say silently in your mind toward them, ‘I love you’.
 This has been a powerful daily practice for me to remind myself that I am the center of all of the love that ever is and ever will be.
 I only need to express that love in order to feel and receive it.

 Loving what is requires patience.
 What is may not always be what you want it to be.
 So the practice is to simply accept what is.
 Emotional tranquility brings clarity.
 With clarity you can take action with confidence & be decisive.
-Loving what is also requires us to be vigilant in aligning all of our verbal commitments with action.
-You must love and honor yourself deeply first in order to be able to fully love whatever arises in others.
+Loving what is also requires us to be vigilant in aligning all of our commitments with love.
+You must love and honor yourself and all that you share with the world deeply first in order to be able to fully love whatever arises in others.
 As you love what is, inspired moments arise often.
 Acting on inspired ideas and remembering that every moment is new helps to release old ways of thinking and keeps your mind always open to a new perspective.
 Loving what is allows you to rise above seeming problems and to witness all that is not love as a call for love.

 Loving what is inspires you to follow your intuition.
 It opens your mind and brings mental, emotional, physical & spiritual transformation!
 Take regular time to be alone, release all limitations and dwell upon the transcendent.
 As you continue to take regular time to practice you embody transcendent states of being.
 Patience is your greatest ally everyday.